 The CHBC provides an alternative building code for the preservation or rehabilitation of buildings designated as “historic.”
 These regulations are intended to facilitate repair or accommodate a change of occupancy so as to preserve a historic resource’s original or restored architectural features.
 Issues addressed by the CHBC include: use and occupancy; means of egress; archaic materials and methods of construction; fire protection; alternative accessibility provisions; mechanical, plumbing, and electrical requirements; and alternative structural regulations.
 Click here to learn more.

 There are three separate levels of designation of historic resources: Local, State (California Register), and Federal (National Register of Historic Places).

 Historic Resource Inventory (HRI) is an official listing of historical structures, typically buildings and areas over fifty years old.
 On a fundamental level, the list is a numerical and descriptive document that ranks a property according to age, character, context and condition.
-View the HRI list for historic properties within City of Napa [Link].
-View the HRI list for historic properties within City of Calistoga [PDF 129Kb].
+View the HRI list for historic properties for Napa, St. Helena, Calistoga, Yountville Napa County and Unincorporated Areas at this [Link].

 The California Register is the authoritative guide to the State’s historical and archeological resources and includes all properties listed in the National Register.
 For more information, visit the California Register website, or view the list of California Register properties in Napa County.

 The National Register is a list of buildings and sites of local, state, or national importance.
 This program is administered by the National Park Service through the California Office of Historic Preservation.
 Buildings listed in the National Register can gain significant tax savings by following the Secretary of Interior Standards for Rehabilitation.
 Click here for more information about the National Register Places, or visit the National Register’s online database.